Enrica Lexie case: Italian investigations

 On 26 February 2012, a five-member team of Italian naval officials examined the St. Antony berthed at Neendakara harbour.
 The Italian team consisted of Major General Paolo Romano, Admiral Alessandro Piroli, Major Luca Flebus, Major Paolo Fratini and Commander Geam Paul.
 In March 2012, Italian prosecutors opened an investigation into potential criminal negligence by the marines.
 On 10 May 2012, the four other members of the VPD team reportedly told prosecutors that they did not witness the shooting.
 Whilst in Italy for the Christmas holiday Latorre and Girone were interviewed by prosecutors.
 In addition, the marines appeared before a military tribunal in Rome in March 2013.

 On 6 April 2013, an Italian military report on the incident, dated 11 May 2012, was leaked.
 The document reported that, according to Indian authorities, St. Antony had been involved in the incident, but that bullets used in the incident were fired from rifles assigned to two other marines.

+On 31 January 2022, the Judge for Preliminary Investigations of the Tribunal of Rome dismissed all accusations against Latorre and Girone, arguing that they opened fire because they believed themselves to be in the presence of pirates.